Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Simulation Results

 \section{Simulation Results}

-In order to ensure that scaling does not affect our results, we report the importance rank of each feature: for each simulation we order the importance of the feature from least to greatest and record the position of the feature.
+In order to ensure that scaling does not affect our results, we report the importance rank of each feature: for each simulation we order the importance of the features from least to greatest and record the position of the feature in this list.
+That is, features deemed most important are given the highest rank.
 This is commonly employed in screening methods where only the most important features are retained.

 Figure \ref{fig:PermImp} shows the average importance rank of each of the 10 features obtained on the training set using the measures implemented in the \texttt{randomForest} package.
 We use 2,000 observations in each of 50 simulations and give results where $x_1$ and $x_2$ are related with a Gaussian copula with either correlation $\rho = 0$ or 0.9.
 Note that in the independent case ($\rho=0$), random forests, neural networks and linear models all agree on the ordering of the covariates, including ties between $x_1$-$x_5$, which also corresponds to the results in Theorem \ref{thm:lin}.